aufau/SaberMod/README.rst

 mode <mode|default>
   Change to `mode` or list all available modes when passed without arguments.

-(un)pause [seconds]
-  Pause match for a specified number of seconds or until unpaused.

 players [team]
   Print various informations about players.
 Optionally filter by team.